IHE/ITI.Topologies/topologies.md

 ## 5.2 Push

-We now repeat this exercise for the Push user story from section 2.
+We now repeat this exercise for the Push user story from Section 2.

 ### 5.2.1 Abstract View of the Organizations